meroxa/cli/docs/commands/meroxa_describe.md

 ### Synopsis

-Describe a component of the Meroxa data platform, including pipelines, resources, connectors, etc...
+Describe a component of the Meroxa data platform, including resources and connectors

 ### Options